 It is calculated that over 40 percent of the American population suffers from obesity, classified in adults as having a body mass index (BMI) of 30 or higher.
 It is a frustrating condition that, sadly, can lead to many other conditions, including heart disease, high blood pressure, diabetes, and arthritis.

-Studies so far have found that grape seed extract can improve the way the body burns and uses fat stores, aid in better digestion, and reduce and prevent obesity from developing.
+Studies so far have found that grape seed extract can improve the way the body burns and uses fat stores, aid in better digestion, and reduce the formation of new fat cells to slow the progression of obesity.
 While scientific laboratory research has been promising, the authors of this study conclude that clinical work needs to be done in order to establish reliable dosage levels of grape seed extract for an effective weight-loss program.

 However, if you are thinking about adding grape seed extract to your own regimen, one way to be certain you are getting the botanical’s full potential is to look for a supplemental form that provides a tannin-free source of OPCs for maximum bioavailability.